pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-6-release/index.md

 Sounds cool 😎?
 Let’s have a deeper dive and check a couple of updates in a bit more detail 👇

-## 🚀 Generate and Azure DevOps pipeline along with generating a certificate and Entra app registration for your login flow
+## 🚀 Generate an Azure DevOps pipeline along with generating a certificate and Entra app registration for your login flow

 ![Azure DevOps support](images/azdo-support.png)